hero02/hero02.github.io/_posts/2015-2-11- Feeling good about Bootstrap.md

 ###Why are designers in love with the bootstrap?

-What is boostrap?
+<p>What is boostrap?
 Bootstrap is a free collection of tools for creating websites and web applications.
 It contains HTML and CSS-based design templates for typography, forms, buttons, navigation and other interface components, as well as optional JavaScript extensions.
 This framework is a web designer's dream.
 The feeling is like Home Simpson when he see donuts.
 Whats got us salavating this much?
-Well Im about to tell you.
+Well Im about to tell you.</p>

 <b>1.
 It saves time</b>